Quasimitra albocarnea

 Quasimitra albocarnea is a species of sea snail, a marine gastropod mollusk, in the family Mitridae, the miters or miter snails.

 Description

-The length of the shell attains 25.8 mm.
+The shell reaches 25.8 mm in length.
+The holotype, collected at Ras Hafun in northeastern Somalia, is deposited in the mollusc collection of the Muséum national d'Histoire naturelle in Paris (MNHN-IM-2000-31698).

 Distribution

 This species occurs in the Indian Ocean off Somalia.